Deception Bay

 PROFILE FAQ

-Deception Bay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Deception Bay has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 41 projects likely to impact the area.
-Notable projects include First Nations Elders Housing Project, Deception Bay Road Upgrade (Bruce Highway to Park Road), Queensland Energy and Jobs Plan - South East Queensland, and Peninsula Power Sports Complex.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 41 projects that could affect this region.
+Notable ones include First Nations Elders Housing Project, Deception Bay Road Upgrade (Bruce Highway to Park Road), Queensland Energy and Jobs Plan - South East Queensland, and Peninsula Power Sports Complex.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.